-- The plumbing for water supply could be extended from the tap adjacent to the Mariner's Memorial. - 3 Phase power will be available. - The Reserves sewer pipe runs past the site along Bush Street.
+- The plumbing for water supply could be extended from the tap adjacent to the Mariner's Memorial. - 3 Phase power is available. - The Reserve's sewer pipe runs past the site along Bush Street.
 A small new pump station connecting the café to the sewer main will be necessary if the café is constructed.